cks1234/FakeShop/README.md

 POST /api/cart: Add a product to the cart.
 Screenshots
 Screenshots and GIFs of the running application can be added here to showcase how the application looks and functions.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-csharp
-Copy code

-Save this content as `README.md` in your project folder. &#8203;:contentReference[oaicite:0]